-What To Do When Your Dog Gets Stung By A BeePaige Turner
+Here’s What You Can Do When Your Pet Gets Stung By A BeePaige Turner

-If your dog is stung by a bee, here’s what you should do.
+If your pet is stung by a bee, here’s what you should do.

 - Remove the stinger.
 Use your fingernail or a rigid piece of cardboard to force the stinger out.
 If it’s at all possible, avoid using tweezers or forceps because pinching the stinger can force more venom into your pup.

-- Watch for a reaction: Some dogs are allergic to bee and wasp stings.
+- Watch for a reaction: Some animals are allergic to bee and wasp stings.
 Allergic reactions can be fatal, so be on the lookout for symptoms like general weakness, difficulty breathing, or swelling away from the sting site.
-If any of these symptoms occur, call your vet and let them know your dog’s situation and that you’re on your way.
+If any of these symptoms occur, call your vet and let them know your pet’s situation and that you’re on your way.

-A few preventative measures can make a big difference for your dog and prevent a medical emergency and big vet bills!
+A few preventative measures can make a big difference for your pet and prevent a medical emergency and big vet bills!